Do Go On - 425 - The WWI Christmas Truce

 Yeah.

-And finding the cupboards bare.
+And finding the cupboards bear.

-I've really muddled up a few.
+Geez, I've really muddled up a few.

 Yeah, we're losing you.

-Metaphores there.
+Metaphors there.

 But anyway, what we're doing here, I imagine Dave or AJ,

-I read it all, put under some jingle bells here.
+our editor will put under some jingle bells here.

-Oh yeah, just some like,
+Oh, yeah, just some like, some of those,

-there's some of those, those Christmassy bells, please, AJ.
+those Christmassy bells, please, AJ.

-You have a whole thing, just a little bit.
+Not for the whole thing, just a little bit.

-but yeah, you're right.
+I said jingle bells, but yeah, you're right.

-Christmassy kind of bells is probably clearer.
+Christmasy kind of bells is probably clearer.

-Are there might call it something different over there?
+They might call something different over there.

-Oh yeah, they brought jungle bells.
+Oh, yeah, they brought jungle bells.

 Yeah.

-This is a section of the show where we think and we do it differently this week
+Anyway, this is the section of the show where we thank,

-We thank our great supporters, but this week we do it with Christmas cheer.
-That's right
+but this week we do it with Christmas cheer.

-If you want to get involved
+And if you want to get involved with supporting the show,

 It would just be do if it wasn't for them.

-And they go to patreon.com such do go on pod
+And they go to patreon.com slash do-onpod,

-and they support us on,
+and they support us on one of many levels.

 That's where you go sometimes.

-You'd start talking here and then you,
+You start talking here and then you...

 Yeah.

-Whitney Houston also a nightmare on podcasting.
+Whitney Houston, also a nightmare on podcasting.

 Well, speaking of Christmas, they can get a Christmas card.

-Once a year we send out a Christmas card.
+Once a year, we send out a Christmas card.

 They've been sent.